Page not available in Swedish.

 Site 1: Sjödiken

-The animal detection and warning system supplied by the Transport Administration consists of three IR cameras mounted on a 6 m high mast.
-The system produces thermal imaging videos which cover animal movements across the whole passage.
-Thus, we are following animals during the whole crossing process, including the most important stage, namely when animals cross the road surface where interactions with vehicles can occur.
-Milestone (www.milestonesys.com) is the technical platform used for video analysis and activation of the animal warning system.
+The animal detection and warning system supplied by the Transport Administration consists of three thermal imaging cameras mounted on a 6 m high mast.
+One mast on each side of the road.
+The system produces thermal imaging videos which cover animal movements across the whole fauna passage.
+Thus, we are following animals during the whole crossing process, also during the most important stage at the road surface where interactions with vehicles occur.
+Milestone (www.milestonesys.com) is used as a technical platform for video analysis and activation of the traffic warning system.
 Data are retrieved by a remote connection to the site where the alarms are logged and can be viewed.

 Several research questions are explored, among those: